CelloSerenity/iOS-26-Sideloading-and-JIT-Complete-Walkthrough/end.md

 # The End
 Congrats, you are done!
-Now, simply select "Run" to the right of your app's icon/name in LiveContainer to automatically enable JIT for and launch your app!
+Now, simply enable LocalDevVPN and select "Run" next to your app's icon/name in LiveContainer to automatically enable JIT for and launch your app!